horovod/tutorials/fashion_mnist/README.md

 ## Connect to Jupyter Lab

-Once you open Jupyter Lab, you will see screen similar to this:
+When you open Jupyter Lab in your browser, you will see a screen similar to this:

 ![image](https://user-images.githubusercontent.com/16640218/53517400-5d2f0480-3a83-11e9-8db9-268037fc6c2f.png)

-In this lab, we will use Terminal and File Editor features.
+In this lab, we will use the Terminal and File Editor features.

 ## Explore model files